 Angela Mullen, easyJet’s Cabin Crew Service and Standards manager said “We are absolutely thrilled with the new easyJet cabin crew uniform.
 Our crew are the face of the airline and it’s essential that they look and feel professional, presentable and confident in their uniforms every time they wear them.
 The new additions are stylish yet practical enabling them to go about their duties comfortably and I’m sure they’ll be worn with pride”.

-Definitely one of the best transformations on our list and for more information on easyJet check out our ‘Turning Europe Orange’ picture gallery.
+Definitely one of the best transformations on our list and for more information on the airline check out ‘easyJet -Turning Europe Orange’ picture gallery.

 TAP Air Portugal

-Introduced in 2006 to celebrate the carriers 60th anniversary, along with a brand new livery for its fleet, the current incarnation of TAP’s crew uniform, is one of the most bold and colourful of any cabin crew flying today.
+Introduced in 2006 to celebrate the carriers 60th anniversary, along with a brand new livery for its fleet, the current incarnation of TAP Air Portugal’s crew uniform, is one of the most bold and colourful of any cabin crew flying today.

 The airline chose Portuguese designers Mauel Alves and José Manuel Gonçalves to create the new look, highlighting TAP’s ‘Portuguese-ness’ and reaffirming their status as the countries national carrier.
 Speaking about the design, Manuel and José said “The concept to be developed should provoke creativity and not portray the idea of uniform, but flexible work clothes to allow each person to maintain their own image, but not stray too far from the original concept of the company itself”.